 Step 1: Recognise

 This is the first step and It involves recognising your strongest and weakest areas in the GAMSAT.
 It is important to identify this early on as it will dictate how you prepare for the exam.
-This step is carried out in THREE parts:
+This step is carried out in TWO parts:

-- Recognising your weakest and strongest section
+- Recognising your weakest and strongest areas in each GAMSAT Section.

 Step 2: Prioritise